futurist/eventkeeper/README.md

 ## Syntax

 Listening to multiple Events is really easy.
 You can specify an array of events you want to listen to, or even a string of events separated by `,`, `,[space]` or `[space]`

+## Planned Updates

+- Option for naming Middleware and reusing it (Also allows for more specific Middleware removal)